-Across the U.S., fewer Americans today identify with or practice religion of any kind.
-At the same time, the public perception of drugs like marijuana and illicit drug use are on the rise.
+Across the U.S., fewer Americans today identify with or practice a religion of any kind.
+At the same time, the public perception of drugs like marijuana and illicit drug use is on the rise.
 But is there really a connection between the two?

 In 2014, the number of Americans who described themselves as religiously affiliated fell to 77 percent, an all-time low.
 Today, 61 percent or more also believe marijuana should be legal in the U.S. – which means there could be some overlap among Americans who feel connected to religion and comfortable with recreational drug use.

 To better understand the correlation between the religious perspectives of Americans and how those beliefs might impact their opinion on drugs or even their own drug use, we polled men and women across the country for their opinions.
 Curious which religion told us they consumed the most illicit substances or who was showing up to worship under the influence?
 Read on to see what we discovered.